dsebastien/modernWebDevBuild/README.md

 In the above:
 * defaultJSExtensions: is mandatory so that extensions don't have to be specified when importing modules
-* transpiler: is set to 'none' because we don't use in-browser transpilation
+* transpiler: is set to false because we don't use in-browser transpilation
 * paths
-  * core/*, components/* and pages/* allow you to import modules from different parts of your codebase.
+  * core/*, pages/* allow you to import modules from different parts of your codebase without having to specify relative or absolute paths.
 This is covered in the folder structure section above.
-  * you can rename those if you really need to, but it might break the build.. :)
+  * you can rename those if you wish

 #### package.json
-In addition to the dependencies listed previously, you also need to have the following in your package.json file:
+In addition to the dependencies listed previously, you also need to have the following in your package.json file, assuming that you want to use JSPM:

 ```
   "jspm": {